MastMind/MineTunnel/README.md

 ```

-The last step - run in console (it's command for both hosts):
+The last step - run in a terminal (it's command for both hosts):

 ```
 sudo ./minetunnel --config config.json